 We send you your money within one business day of receiving your order, as long as your order is complete.
+For units denominated in U.S. dollars, if the settlement day is a U.S. holiday, we send your money on the next business day that is not a U.S. holiday.
 A business day does not include Saturdays, Sundays or Canadian holidays.
 If we don't receive your properly completed order within 10 business days of the sale, we buy back the units you sold on the next valuation day.
 If we buy them back for less than you sold them for, the Fund keeps the difference.
 If we buy them back for more than you sold them for, we charge your dealer for the difference, plus any costs.
-Your dealer may make provision in arrangements that it has with you that will require you to compensate the dealer for any losses suffered by the dealer in connection with any failure of you to satisfy the requirements of a Fund or securities legislation for a redemption of units of a Fund.
+Your dealer may make provision in arrangements that it has with you that will require you to compensate the dealer for any losses suffered by the dealer in connection with any failure of you to satisfy the requirements of the Fund or securities legislation for a redemption of units of the Fund.

-Where the holding of units by a unitholder is, in the reasonable opinion of Fidelity, detrimental to a Fund, Fidelity is entitled to redeem some or all of the units held by the unitholder.
-This could occur, for example, if a Fund is or would become subject to penalties as a result of a unitholder's non-compliance with regulatory or tax requirements.
+Where the holding of units by a unitholder is, in the reasonable opinion of Fidelity, detrimental to the Fund,

+Fidelity is entitled to redeem some or all of the units held by the unitholder.
+This could occur, for example, if the Fund is or would become subject to penalties as a result of a unitholder's non-compliance with regulatory or tax requirements.
 These measures are necessary to aim to preserve the intended tax treatment for the Fund.
-Redeeming units of a Fund, is a disposition for tax purposes and may trigger a capital gain or capital loss.
+Redeeming units of the Fund is a disposition for tax purposes and may trigger a capital gain or capital loss.
 Any capital gain realized on units you hold outside a registered plan may be subject to tax.
 For more information about how capital gains are taxed, see the Income tax considerations section.